Quick answer

 How do I know if my battery is defective?

 Inspect the battery for physical damage, such as swelling or corrosion.
-If the battery fails to charge after following troubleshooting steps, it may be defective.
+If the battery fails to charge after following troubleshooting steps — and the pack is at room temperature and the charger tests good with another pack — it may be defective.

 What should I do with a damaged battery?